morpher6/datasciencecoursera/Getting_And_Cleaning_Data/CodeBook.md

--- Let's check if working directory is present otherwise exit the script -- mind the underscores in the directory's name

-dir = "./UCI_HAR_Dataset/"
+-- Let's check if working directory is present otherwise exit the script and mind the underscores in the directory's name.
+Read all files and dirs in specified directory dir = "./UCI_HAR_Dataset/" if (dir.exists(dir)){
-if (dir.exists(dir)){
-  -- read all files and dirs in specified directory file_list <- list.files(path = dir,pattern = "*")
+  file_list <- list.files(path = dir,pattern = "*")
 } else {
   stop(paste("Directory \"",dir,"\" doesn't exist!"))